-Payer Billing Allowance Requirement BCBSM Once per patient, per day, per practice Provider liability if patient does not have care management benefit Priority Health Limited to once per practice annually Must include patient Medicaid (varies by HMO) Limited to once per year with same diagnosis; cannot be billed in the same month as G9002 Must be a face-to-face encounter
+Payer Billing Allowance Requirement BCBSM/BCN/BCN Advantage Once per patient, per day, per practice Can be done via telephone (note: telephone can only be utilized if video was declined by patient) For groups not participating in the PDCM program, if claim is submitted, it will deny as MEMBER liable.
+For all other groups, a claim is submitted and denies, it will deny as PROVIDER liable.
+Priority Health Limited to once per practice annually Must include patient Medicaid (varies by HMO) Limited to once per year with same diagnosis; cannot be billed in the same month as G9002 Must be a face-to-face encounter